conarwelsh/nettuts-laravel4-and-backbone/readme.md

 	}

 Now you should be able to run the tests any number of times, and get passing tests each time!
+That means we have fulfilled our TDD cycle and we are not allowed to write anymore production code for our API!!
+Let's just commit our changes to our repo and move onto the Backbone application!

+	git add . && git commit -am "built out the API and corresponding tests"